darrylanderson/dotfiles/README.md

 A constantly changing set of my home dir configuration files.

+### Prerequisites

+In order to use, GNU stow is required.

+    sudo apt-get install stow

+Other packages that are configured by this repo:

+    sudo apt-get install bash google-chrome conky mc tmux

 ### Installation

 After cloning the repo, use GNU stow to create the necessary symlinks.